gsforza/emacs-the-adhd-way/docs/02-first-customizations.md

     (show-paren-mode 1)

-Backups and autosaves
+Backups and auto-saves
 ---------------------

-Emacs has the concept of backups and autosaves, which by default are more annoying than helpful to me.
+Emacs has the concept of backups and auto-saves, which by default are more annoying than helpful to me.

 Backups are being created when the currently active file is saved for